TobyHFerguson/cdsw_install/README.md

 ### Overview
 This repo contains scripts (in `bin`) and templates (in `templates`) which will create expanded files using the variables defined in `envars` and `secrets`.

-In particular it will create `aws.conf
+In particular it will create `aws.conf` and the values in `kerberos.conf`

 ### Instructions
 Modify the envars file with the relevant values (I'm assuming you're familiar with Director and AWS!)